 SEP IRAs Have Tax-Deferred Compounding

 Just as a traditional IRA or 401k, your contributions are pre-tax and can significantly lower your taxable income.

 You contribute pre-tax dollars to a SEP IRA, and that has the effect of lowering your tax bill.
 The money in the IRA grows tax-deferred, and your business doesn’t pay any taxes on the IRA earnings.
 The assets can be invested in many ways.

 The traditional IRA rules apply.
 When you take the money out of a SEP IRA for retirement, you pay ordinary income taxes on it.
 (Should you withdraw SEP IRA assets before age 59½, you’ll likely be assessed a 10% penalty, with some exceptions.)

 One huge bonus for business owners is that you are not required to contribute to a SEP IRA each year.
 In addition, there is not a set amount that you have to put in.
 This flexibility is priceless for a business owner that has fluctuating net income year after year.

-How Much Can you Contribute to a SEP IRA?
+How Much Can You Contribute to a SEP IRA?

 What Makes Employees Eligible for a SEP IRA?

-- Are older than 21,
+- Are older than 21

-- have worked for the business in at least three of the five years preceding the year in which the IRA contribution is made,
+- Have worked for the business in at least three of the five years preceding the year in which the IRA contribution is made

 “may use less restrictive requirements to determine an eligible employee.”